MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/rebate-management/deduction-workbench.md

 1. Select the **Mark** check box for the deduction you want to process.
 1. On the Action Pane, select **Maintain \> Approve deduction**.
 1. The **Approve deduction** dialog opens.
 Edit or add to the **Note** field as needed.
 1. If an invoice has not been attached to a price-based deduction, select an **Item sales tax group**.
-Normally, the tax item group is on the invoice, and therefor the tax item code must be specified when not attached to an invoice.
+Normally, the tax item group is on the invoice, and thereforee the tax item code must be specified when not attached to an invoice.
 1. Select **OK**.
 No further changes will be allowed to the deduction.
-If **Create claim journal** was set to *No* when the deduction was created, the claim journal is be created and posted when the deduction is approved.
+If **Create claim journal** was set to *No* when the deduction was created, the claim journal is created and posted when the deduction is approved.
 After the deduction has been approved, the credit is automatically created and opened.
 The type will depend on the deduction's **Claim basis** as follows:
-    - For deductions with a **Claims basis** of *Price based*:<br>If the deduction is price based a draft, a free text invoice is created for the customer account.
+    - For deductions with a **Claims basis** of *Price based*:<br>If the deduction is price-based, a free text invoice is created for the customer account.
 You can add a **Description** and **Post** the credit.
 The following fields are populated by the deduction when the draft is created:
       - **Deduction ID** – Added to the **Header** for traceability back to the deduction.
       - **Main account** – Determined by **Claim posting account** on the **Deduction reason** assigned to the deduction.
       - **Item sales tax group** – Determined by the attached invoice or the value you selected when approving the deduction.
       - **Unit price** – The credit of the deduction's **Claim amount**
       - **Invoice text** – Defaults from deduction's **Notes**

-    - For deductions with a **Claims basis** of *Quantity based*:<br>If the deduction is quantity based, an open sales order or return order is created.
+    - For deductions with a **Claims basis** of *Quantity based*:<br>If the deduction is quantity-based, an open sales order or return order is created.
 The **Create return order** setting on the **[Accounts receivable parameters](#accounts-receivable-deductions)** page determines whether a sales order or return order is created when the deduction is approved.
 The **Copy orders** page opens, filtered to show rows where the **Invoice account** is set to the deduction's customer account.
         1. Expand the **Invoices** FastTab.
         1. The **Headers** section of the **Invoices** FastTab shows sales invoices where the **Invoice account** matches the deduction's customer account.
 Select an applicable sales invoice.
         1. The **Lines** section of the **Invoices** FastTab shows lines from the selected sales invoice.
 Mark the **Select** check box for each line you want to copy (or select the **Select all** check box for the sales order in the **Headers** section to select all of its lines).